Menu Close

 To be yourself on the pitch, be expressive but aware and make the difference.

-Who do you consider to be the greatest inspiration within the world of football?
+Who do you consider to be the greatest inspiration in the world of football?

 Cristiano Ronaldo.

-If you could sign one player from any team in the world to play with you at Middlesbrough, who would it be?
+If you could sign one player from any team in the world to play with you at Tottenham, who would it be?

 What advice would you give to the next youngsters coming through in the game?